HiRoFa/quickjs-sys/README.md

 status:
 * bellard version is working, updated to 2024-01-13
-* quickjs-ng gives some warnings while compiling, checking it out, also needs some changes to the build script
+* quickjs-ng compiles, have not tested yet
 * openwebf does not compile as build scripts needs some mods, will look into that later